wevm/viem/site/op-stack/actions/proveWithdrawal.md

       content: proveWithdrawal
   - - meta
     - name: description
-      content: Initiates a deposit transaction on an L1, which executes a transaction on an L2.
+      content: Proves a withdrawal that occurred on an L2.
   - - meta
     - property: og:description
-      content: Initiates a deposit transaction on an L1, which executes a transaction on an L2.
+      content: Proves a withdrawal that occurred on an L2.
 ---

 # proveWithdrawal